 In addition to cell migration on surfaces, movements of organisms through liquids are also strongly influenced by the curvature of surrounding rigid boundaries.
-For example, the accumulation of flagellated bacteria moving on a flat surface close to flat boundaries is higher than along concave sidewalls with a radius of 12 μm (Figure 8e). ^[96] It has also been revealed that microalgae prefer concave areas of a confined space. ^[147] A study using pillars of mesoscopic dimensions reported similar behavior, whereby the bacteria were trapped for a longer time around pillars with a higher radius. ^[148] It is important to note that surface colonization also depends indirectly on shape as the local curvature changes hydrodynamic flow gradients. ^[149] These observations highlight the potential of tuning the surface design of materials, which are prone to biofilm contamination and biofouling.
+For example, the accumulation of flagellated bacteria moving on a flat surface close to flat boundaries is higher than along concave sidewalls with a radius of 12 μm (Figure 8e).
+[95] It has also been revealed that microalgae prefer concave areas of a confined space.
+[146] A study using pillars of mesoscopic dimensions reported similar behavior, whereby the bacteria were trapped for a longer time around pillars with a higher radius.
+[147] It is important to note that surface colonization also depends indirectly on shape as the local curvature changes hydrodynamic flow gradients.
+[148] These observations highlight the potential of tuning the surface design of materials, which are prone to biofilm contamination and biofouling.

 5.2.
-Coordination in multi-cell systems
+Coordination in Multicell Systems

 How geometrical cues affect collective migration behavior in cell sheets has recently gained interest to clarify biological processes like wound healing and morphogenesis.
-When cells evolving on a surface are confluent, their mutual interactions balance the constraints imposed by the underlying substrate. $2D^{[150]}$ and $3D^{[151]}$ multi-cellular models exist, where cells are represented by interacting agents confined to a surface while physically interacting with their neighbors.
-In addition, vertex models allow for the modelling of more intricate cell interactions such as cell-cell adhesion and/or tension with active propulsion and friction on the substrate.
-[152] When applied on non-planar surfaces, such models can predict curvature-dependent features like density fluctuations or the formation of singularities like vortices, which help to further expand our understanding of the emergence of dynamic collective patterns on complex substrates.
+When cells evolving on a surface are confluent, their mutual interactions balance the constraints imposed by the underlying substrate. $2D^{[149]}$ and $3D^{[150]}$ multicellular models exist, where cells are represented by interacting agents confined to a surface while physically interacting with their neighbors.
+In addition, vertex models allow for the modeling of more intricate cell interactions such as cell-cell adhesion and/or tension with active propulsion and friction on the substrate.
+When applied on nonplanar surfaces, such models can predict curvature-dependent features like density fluctuations or the formation of singularities like vortices, which help to further expand our understanding of the emergence of dynamic collective patterns on complex substrates.

-On planar and fully adhesive substrates, monitoring how epithelial cell sheets fill in pre-designed gaps of defined geometries has led to the conclusion that wound closure is curvature-dependent and relies on the mechanical interplay of cytoskeleton contraction and cooperative cell crawling.
-[153] The tensional state of the cells is an important cue that is transmitted up to the nucleus and determines cell behavior like cell migration, proliferation, differentiation and protein expression.
-For example, multicellular cultures on adhesive patterns of different shapes combined with a finite element model of a contracting monolayer showed that epithelial cells proliferate more in regions of high tension i.e. in concave corners.
-[154] Recently, epithelia cultured on flower-shaped adhesive islands revealed higher actin fiber polarization and actin flow towards the edge of the cell along concave borders and higher actin retrograde flow along convex borders.
-[155] The intercellular contractile actin network, which is built through mechanical links at cell-cell junctions, allows cells to collectively span the epithelium over non-adhesive areas along the concave borders.
-While a similar setup revealed that stem cells oriented along concave borders differentiate into adipocytes and cells lying along convex borders become osteoblasts (Figure 8g), [98] recent studies using controlled 3D substrates confirmed that convex surfaces promote osteogenic differentiation of hMSC.
-[142] In contrast, mouse calvaria cells cultured on ceramic surfaces shaped with different groove geometries revealed faster osteogenesis in the valleys compared to flat surfaces.
-[156] As cell differentiation is associated with the synthesis of functional and structural proteins, geometry turns out to be a determining cue during tissue development.
-[157]
+On planar and fully adhesive substrates, monitoring how epithelial cell sheets fill in predesigned gaps of defined geometries has led to the conclusion that wound closure is curvature-dependent and relies on the mechanical interplay of cytoskeleton contraction and cooperative cell crawling.[152]
+The tensional state of the cells is an important cue that is transmitted up to the nucleus and determines cell behavior like cell migration, proliferation, differentiation, and protein expression.
+For example, multicellular cultures on adhesive patterns of different shapes combined with a finite element model of a contracting monolayer showed that epithelial cells proliferate more in regions of high tension, i.e., in concave corners.[153]
+Recently, epithelia cultured on flower-shaped adhesive islands revealed higher actin fiber polarization and actin flow toward the edge of the cell along concave borders and higher actin retrograde flow along convex borders.^[154] The intercellular contractile actin network, which is built through mechanical links at cell-cell junctions, allows cells to collectively span the epithelium over nonadhesive areas along the concave borders.
+While a similar setup revealed that stem cells oriented along concave borders differentiate into adipocytes and cells lying along convex borders become osteoblasts (Figure 8g), [97] recent studies using controlled 3D substrates confirmed that convex surfaces promote osteogenic differentiation of hMSC.[141]
+In contrast, mouse calvaria cells cultured on ceramic surfaces shaped with different groove geometries revealed faster osteogenesis in the valleys compared to flat surfaces.
+[155] As cell differentiation is associated with the synthesis of functional and structural proteins, geometry turns out to be a determining cue during tissue development.[156]